 Most of the time, it is easy to repair the masonry.
-You can even do it on your own but it is usually better to hire a mason to do the job right, especially if you have little to no experience making repairs on your own.
+You can even do it on your own but it is better to hire a mason to do the job right, especially if you have little to no experience making repairs on your own.

 The roof inspector will check any vents connected to the roof.
-They will usually start with the rubber seals around them to ensure water cannot get inside.
+They will start with the rubber seals around them to ensure water cannot get inside.
 Sometimes, the seals just need to be replaced.

 Other times, the vents need to be cleaned out, repaired, or even replaced.
-Vents can really cause a lot of problems so have someone check your vents often as well, even if it isn’t a roof inspector who does so.
+Vents can cause a lot of problems so have someone check your vents often as well, even if it isn’t a roof inspector who does so.

-Roof inspectors will always go inside of your home, usually in the attic.
+Roof inspectors will always go inside of your home, often in the attic.
 Here they will check for water damage, mold, or anything else that may be fixed by roof repairs.
 If they refuse to go inside, then hire someone who will.

 Sometimes, it isn’t time or accidents that cause your roof to fail.
 It’s improper installation.
 The roof itself needs multiple layers, including installation and weatherproofing layers.
 So the inspector may ensure that your roof has this.

 This can be frustrating if the improper job is a new one and you just paid thousands of dollars for it.
 But it is better to catch any problems early then let them sit until they become even bigger ones.

 A good roof inspector will always check the gutters.
 They may mention that the gutters need to be cleaned before they resume the inspection.
 This is normal because if the gutters are full, they won’t be able to check them.